SHOWING 1 - 1 OF 1 RESULTS

 Fort Buchanan Puerto Rico 00934

 The cost of living in Puerto Rico is lower than in the U.S., but it is not cheap.
 A large portion of salary covers housing in Puerto Rico.
-Apartments are common and cheaper than single Family homes.
+Apartments are common and may be more expensive than single Family homes.
 Prices for housing are more expensive in the city in comparison to the lower costs in the surrounding suburbs.
 Smaller cities outside of San Juan are cheaper than living within the capital.

 Monthly Rent (FEB 2021)